A Classic Southern Sweet Potato Souffle Recipe from Historic Beaufort, N.C.

 Ingredients:

-3 cups of cooked, mashed sweet potatoes ( I baked mine in the oven for a few hours.
-Peeled them then mashed them easily for this recipe)
+3 cups of cooked, mashed sweet potatoes ( I baked my sweet potatoes in the oven for a few hours.
+Peeled them then smashed them quickly for this recipe)

 1 cup sugar ( I used Sugar in the Raw)